 PF614 is our lead TAAP prodrug candidate under development for the treatment of acute or chronic pain.
 PF614 is a delayed release TAAP prodrug designed to release oxycodone under certain specific physiological circumstances when taken orally.
 PF164 was evaluated for safety and pharmacokinetic release of oxycodone in a Phase 1 single ascending dose clinical trial in 64 healthy subjects.
 The trial showed that PF614 was well tolerated with no serious adverse events.
 The study also showed pharmacokinetics had a maximum blood concentration of oxycodone at 4 to 6 hours after swallowing PF614, demonstrating its delayed release profile.
 A second Phase 1b multi-ascending dose study (MAD) was initiated in 2021 to evaluate PF614 delivered to healthy subjects twice daily for 4.5 days.
 This study evaluated both safety and pharmacokinetics (PK), with a second part to evaluate the bioequivalence (BE) of PF614 versus OxyContin.
 Final data from this trial was reported in July 2022.
 The MAD study demonstrated the safety of PF614 showing it was well tolerated at doses up to 200 mg, which was comparable to 80 mg of OxyContin both delivered twice daily.
-The BE study arm followed the successful completion of the multi-ascending twice-daily dosing study of PF614 and compared the release of oxycodone from PF614 versus OxyContin[®] administered to subjects in both fasted and fed states.
+The BE study arm followed the successful completion of the multi-ascending twice-daily dosing study of PF614 and compared the release of oxycodone from PF614 versus OxyContin® administered to subjects in both fasted and fed states.
 It was concluded that 100 mg PF614 was bioequivalent to 40 mg OxyContin under both fasted and fed conditions.
 This data is critical to understand future prescribing criteria for PF614 as an agent bioequivalent to OxyContin and therefore may be developed through the 505(b)(2) regulatory path as defined by the FDA.
-The intransal (IN) and oral human abuse potential of PF614 was assessed in two different studies.
-In study 1 PF614-103, we evaluated the abuse potential of PF614 at 3 different dose levels 50, 100 and 200 mg to IR oxycodone 40 mg and placebo.
-The purpose of this study is to assess the PK and human abuse potential of oral PF614.
-We believe PF614
+The intranasal (IN) and oral human abuse potential of PF614 was assessed in two different studies.
+In study 1 PF614-103, we evaluated the abuse potential of PF614 100 mg relative to crushed oxycodone immediate-release (IR) tablets 40 mg (equivalent opioid doses) and placebo following intranasal administration.
+In study 2, PF614-104 we evaluated the oral abuse potential of intact PF614 at 3 different dose levels 50, 100 and 200 mg to IR oxycodone 40 mg and placebo.
+The purpose of this study is to assess the PK and human oral abuse potential of PF614.
+An efficacy study, PF614-201 was conducted to evaluate 50 and 100 mg PF614 in 16 healthy male subjects for the time of onset of pain relief and the ability of PF614 to relieve pain.
+The data will be used to design our Phase 3 clinical trials.
+We believe PF614 has the potential to provide a safer alternative to the abuse deterrent formulated opioid products that are currently commercially available.